From Ignition to Extinction: Ensuring Success in Prescribed Burns

 Calf Canyon Fire from Space on May 11, 2022.
 The fire had just eclipsed the 300,000 acre mark.
 Credit Maxar Technologies

-This is where Nova’s Hotspot plugin becomes invaluable.
+This is where Nova’s Hotspot add-on becomes invaluable.

 Cold trailing and mop-up phases of wildfires are often tedious and exhausting—usually the least enjoyable part of firefighting.
 I’ve spent weeks cold-trailing with a crew of 20 firefighters, standing at arm's length from each other to avoid missing anything.
 The job involves using your senses—smelling for smoke, feeling the ground for heat—over days or weeks.